NetAudioHub

 Pros

-• +Dedicated 6 GHz backhaul keeps speeds consistent
+• +Dedicated 6 GHz wireless backhaul keeps speeds consistent between nodes

 • +10 Gbps WAN port